James-AST/cxkickoff.github.io/index.md

 {: .note }
 You will be provided an temporary API key to provision access to a Checkmarx One tenant.
 If you wish to try these labs on your own, you will need your own tenant and/or API key.
 To create an API key, see [Generating an API Key](https://checkmarx.com/resource/documents/en/34965-118315-authentication-for-checkmarx-one-cli.html#UUID-a4e31a96-1f36-6293-e95a-97b4b9189060_UUID-1e7abdfa-77eb-2a6c-f12a-c812a1e1dcf7)

-To register for a virtual developer workshop, you can use the following links: